siishsusu/film_parser/Readme.md

 # Film Parser

 ## Project Name
-**Film Parser**: A Rust application to parse film information from formatted strings into structured data.
+**film_parser**: A Rust application to parse film information from formatted strings into structured data.

 ## Overview
 This project implements a Rust application that parses a string containing film information into a structured format defined by the `Film` struct.
 The goal is to facilitate the extraction and manipulation of film data, making it easier to work with various film-related tasks.